Trinity Striping

 Safety & Accessories

 Paint alone doesn't stop a car.
-Wheel stops, bollards, delineators, and speed bumps are the physical hardware that protect people, storefronts, utility equipment, and the cars themselves.
-Trinity Striping supplies, installs, paints, and replaces the full range of parking lot safety accessories across South Florida — concrete and plastic wheel stops, steel and bollard-sleeve posts, flexible delineators, speed bumps, and reflective raised pavement markers.
+Wheel stops, delineators, rubber speed bumps, and reflective pavement markers are the physical hardware that keep people safe and traffic moving the way your lot was designed.
+Trinity Striping supplies, installs, and replaces the full range of parking lot safety accessories across South Florida — concrete and recycled-plastic wheel stops, flexible delineators, heavy-duty rubber speed bumps, and reflective raised pavement markers.
 If your lot has a dangerous spot, there's a piece of hardware that fixes it.

 What We Do